Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: An Efficient Newton-type Multilevel Method

 where $d_k \coloneq - \nabla^2 f(x_k)^{-1} \nabla f(x_k)$ is the Newton direction.

 Furthermore, one could define iteration-dependent restriction and prolongation operators, i.e., $R_{i,k}$ and $P_{i,k}$, respectively, and derive the algorithm's coarse steps without modifying the above analysis.
-A generic Adaptive Multilevel Newton method (\textsc{A\textsc{ML--Newton}}) with iteration-dependent operators is presented in \cref{alg: multilevel}.
+A generic Adaptive Multilevel Newton method (\textsc{A\textsc{ML--Newton}}) with iteration-dependent operators {and damping parameter $\alpha_k$} is presented in \cref{alg: multilevel}.
+Note that, when applying iteration-dependent operators, \cref{alg: multilevel} must also check the condition $\|R_{i,k}\nabla f(x_k)\|\ge \sigma\|\nabla f(x_k)\|$ at each iteration.
+We show below that, in the classical multilevel setting with fixed operators, this condition follows directly from \cref{ineq:conditions-coarse-model-new} and can therefore be removed from step \ref{step: find}.
+There are several ways to compute the damping parameter at each iteration.
+The Armijo rule is often preferred over other strategies in second-order methods because it is robust and automatically adapts the step size, accepting the full Newton step when it is safe.

 A process for computing $i^*$ in step \ref{step: find} in \cref{alg: multilevel} will be discussed in \cref{sec: implementation details}.
 In any case though, one has to compute a trial step to evaluate \eqref{ineq:conditions-coarse-model-new}.
 This may come with the cost of constructing extra coarse directions at each iteration with cost $\mathcal{O}\big(n_i^3\big)$, and thus, per iteration, \cref{alg: multilevel} is more expensive than the \textsc{ML--Newton} method.
 The total complexity of \cref{alg: multilevel} is difficult to measure since it is very much dependent on the design of coarse models and the choice of $\sigma$.
 In the worst scenario though the method will compute $m-1$ coarse steps plus a Newton step.
 In \cref{sec: implementation details} we will discuss how to design coarse models such that in practice at most two coarse steps with $n_i \ll n$ are computed on average, at each iteration.